 With the next decade just around the corner – scary thought that – it’s time for those dastardly things called “resolutions”.
 It is a well-known fact that the vast majority don’t stick to those past the first month.
-They usually consist of “go to the gym more”, “eat better”, “drink less” or “give up smoking (or pretend to)”.
+They usually consist of “go to the gym more”, “eat better”, “drink less” or “quit smoking (or pretend to)”.

-Yes, pretend to give up smoking.
+Yes, pretend to quit smoking.
 As with many other smokers we all, as a matter of course, decided to try again to give up smoking at the turn of a new year.
 Don’t ask me why we did that.
 We just did.
 Some, admittedly, were successful and props to them.
 Others, like me and thousands of others, barely made it a month.

 A decade ago, or close enough that makes little difference, technology provided a way.
 Now, since 2018, technology has done it again.